Gratitude as an attitude is calming and empowering.

 Altruism is the word that means to do nice things for other people.
 Studies show that altruistic acts are inherent in us humans, we have inherent caring for one another.

-Faced with AGGRESSION?
-Mentally strong people take a moment to calm and centre themselves when faced with aggression from others.
+It is possible and advisable to take a moment to calm and centre yourself when faced with aggression from others.
+Keep your composure.

 The link below is to a Psychologists Positive Traits test.
 It is easy to complete and takes about 20 minutes.
 You may find the results interesting?
 It is a test showing your character strengths.
 A real Psychology test not 'pop psychology.'

 In working with my clients I will on occasion use tests such as this.
 It gives us a good place to start and an interesting insight.